EN ES

 Encourage learners to think creatively and use their imagination to add more details that promote sustainability to the model, e.g., more trees, green spaces, and renewable energy sources.

-You can use this video tutorial.
+You can use this video tutorial to guide your students.

 Slide ImageSlide ImageSlide Image